brokerwatch

 Franchise Group, Inc. (FRG) is a company that operates a portfolio of retail businesses, including well-known brands such as Vitamin Shoppe, Pet Supplies Plus, Buddy’s Home Furnishings, and Wag N’ Wash.
 It owns and operates over 2,200 locations, many of which are run through franchise or partnership agreements.
 FRG focuses on consumer goods, health and wellness, pet supplies, and home furnishings.

 Riley Wealth Management is a division of B. Riley Financial, Inc., a financial services firm based in Los Angeles.
 B. Riley Wealth Management provides investment advisory and wealth management services.
 The firm is known for its investment banking, financial consulting, and brokerage services.
 It has a wide range of clients, from individuals to large institutional investors.
-B. Riley was involved in the formation of FRG, assisting with the strategic planning of its acquisitions and acting as a broker for FRG shares (NASDAQ: FRGAP).
+B. Riley was involved in the formation of FRG, assisting with the strategic planning of its acquisitions and acting as a broker and underwriter for FRG private placement shares.

 However, after issues arose with FRG and its brands (such as a decline in consumer spending and the criminal investigation into CEO Brian Kahn), B. Riley and its investors suffered significant financial losses.